Kamala Harris needed to outperform Joe Biden’s successes in Philly’s suburbs to win Pa. She did worse.

 In Bucks County, the one purple county left in the area, the former and future president held a narrow lead that, if it holds, would make Trump the first Republican presidential candidate to carry the county since 1988.

 Officials with both parties point to a variety of factors for Democrats’ underperformance — Harris’ truncated campaign, the impact of inflation, and persistent GOP registration gains.
-But Republicans in the collar counties are already looking at Tuesday’s results as an opportunity to begin to claw back support they’ve lost over the last decade.
+But Republicans in the collar counties are already looking at Tuesday’s results as an opportunity to begin to claw back support they have lost over the last decade.

 Falling short

 Throughout the campaign cycle GOP leaders in the collar counties said, anecdotally, that they were seeing more enthusiasm and engagement around Trump than they ever had.
-More people were picking up signs, and swinging by local GOP offices.
+More people were picking up signs and swinging by local GOP offices.

 “They decided at some point that they really needed to do better here in the Southeast,” said Frank Agovino, who chairs the Delaware County GOP.
 “They knew the votes were here if they were going to pull it out.”